use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 Using `ManualKey` instead of `AutoKey` might be especially desireable for upgradable contracts, as using `AutoKey` might result in a different storage key for the same field in a newer version of the contract.
-Which will break the contract after an upgrade!
+This may break your contract after an upgrade 😱!

 :::